jlippold/tweakCompatible/README.md

 In the spirit of open source and to give back, I spent some time writing this tweak for Cydia that adds a search button to the right of the package details page.
 When clicked, it displays community driven compatibility info into an alert box.

-Users can also go to the frontend website @ https://jlippold.github.io/tweakCompatible/ to view and user submissions.
+Users can also go to the frontend website @ https://jlippold.github.io/tweakCompatible/ to view user submissions.

 ## Submissions

-In order to submit whether a tweak works with an iOS version, you need to submit a review via cydia.
-If you click the serach button, then the `This Package Works!` button, you will be redirected to github issues with a pre-populated issues created (github account required).
+In order to submit whether a tweak works with an iOS version, you need to submit a review via Cydia.
+If you click the search button, then the `This Package Works!` button, you will be redirected to github issues with a pre-populated issue created.
+A github account is required to submit reviews.

 Every hour, I pull any open issues, update `docs/tweaks.json`, and close the ticket.
+This is done by cron.

 ## Scripting

-This repo also contains a node js script that pulls open issues from github and updates the tweaks.json file.
+This repo also contains a nodejs script, `tools\index.js`, that pulls open issues from github and updates the tweaks.json file.
 Just run `npm install`, then `npm start`.
 If changes were found, commits will be made, then just `git push` to remote.

-To use the script the env variable `GITHUB_API_TOKEN` must be set.
+To use the script, the env variable `GITHUB_API_TOKEN` must be set.

 ## Calculations